-- (a) children whose parents/guardians wish them to transfer from schools outside Northern Ireland; - (b) children who have received more than half their primary education outside Northern Ireland: - (c) children entered for the AQE CEA, who because of unforeseen and serious medical or other problems (including absence for all three CEAs due to the child having COVID-19 or the need for the child to self- isolate for all three CEAs due to COVID-19) which are supported by appropriate documentary evidence, were unable to participate in any of the assessments.
+- (a) children whose parents/guardians wish them to transfer from schools outside Northern Ireland; - (b) children who have received more than half their primary education outside Northern Ireland; - (c) children who due to a serious medical or other problem supported by appropriate documentary evidence or for a demonstrably valid reason also supported by appropriate documentary evidence, were either unable to sit both the SEAG Entrance Assessment papers OR have an estimated outcome from SEAG because they only sat one of the two Entrance Assessment papers.

-Note: It is expected that all those seeking admission should sit the AQE CEA, with the exception of those children who take up residence in Northern Ireland after 23 September 2022.
+Note: It is expected that all those seeking admission should sit the SEAG Entrance Assessments, with the exception of those children who take up residence in Northern Ireland after 2 October 2023.

 Parents/Guardians who wish to apply to the School under Special Provisions should contact the School as soon as possible.
-In addition, they should complete Form SC23, obtainable from the School or AQE, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and upload appropriate documentary evidence with the Transfer Application.
-For children who have tested positive for COVID-19, documentary evidence such as a positive PCR test should be uploaded with the Transfer Application.
+In addition, they should complete Form SP, obtainable from the School, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and upload appropriate documentary evidence with the Transfer Application.

 The Education Committee will consider each application for Special Provisions.
-Where Special Provisions are accepted, the Education Committee will determine, on the basis of the information available. an appropriate AQE CEA score for the child.
-Such children will then be considered with all other children who have received an AQE CEA score and the Admissions Criteria applied.
+Where Special Provisions are accepted, the Education Committee will assign, on the basis of the information available, an equivalent Total Standardised Age Score (TSAS) for the child.
+Such children will then be considered with all other children who have received a SEAG Total Standardised Age Score (TSAS) and the Admissions Criteria applied.

-NOTE TO PARENTS/GUARDIANS
+3. NOTE TO PARENTS/GUARDIANS